ericcarraway/codingbat-js/src/logic-2/makeChocolate/solution/readme.md

 }
 ```

-If you'd like to compare your solution against another possible solution, check out the [solution-competed](solution-completed) folder.
+If you'd like to compare your solution against another possible solution, check out the [../solution-competed/](solution-completed) folder.